mabreyes/marcreyes.ph/_posts/2017-11-22-jollibee-fep-youth-challenge-bootcamp.md

 image: true
 time: 2
 medium:
+description: Our team got selected to be funded a project in the recently launched Jollibee Farmer Entrepreneurship Program (FEP) Youth Challenge.
+Read my blog to learn more about how we started, planned, and pitched for our project in the recently held Jollibee FEP Youth Challenge Bootcamp.
 ---

 > "Hayaan nyo, gagawin namin ang lahat ng makakaya namin para may nakakain tayo."